jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - TLS has supplanted SSL (the original protocol, considered legacy/insecure)
         - TLS was initially introduced in 1999 but didn’t gain widespread use until years later
         - The original versions of TLS (1.0 and 1.1) are considered deprecated and organizations should be relying on TLS 1.2 or TLS 1.3
+        - The defacto standard for secure web traffic is HTTP over TLS, which relies on hybrid cryptography: using asymmetric cryptography to exchange an ephemeral session key, which is then used to carry on symmetric cryptography for the remainder of the session
     - **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server)
     - **SSH**: remote management protocol, which operates over TCP/IP
         - all communications are encrypted
         - primarily used by IT administrators to manage devices such as servers and network devices
     - **IPSec**: an IETF standard suite of protocols that is used to connect nodes (e.g. computers or office locations) together
+        - IPsec protocol standard provides a common framework for encrypting network traffic and is built into a number of common OSs
+        - IPsec establishes a secure channel in either transport or tunnel mode
+        - IPsec uses two protocols: Authentication Header (AH) and Encapsulating Security Payload (ESP) -- see below
         - widely used in virtual private networks (VPNs)
         - IPSec provides encryption, authentication and data integrity
-        - **transport mode**: only packet payload is encrypted
+        - **transport mode**: only packet payload is encrypted for peer-to-peer communication
-        - **tunnel mode**: the entire packet (including header) is encrypted
+        - **tunnel mode**: the entire packet (including header) is encrypted for gateway-to-gateway communication
-        - **security association (SA)**: represents a simplex communication connection/session, recording any config and status info;
+        - **security association (SA)**: represents a simplex communication connection/session, recording any config and status info
-        - **authentication header (AH)**: provides assurance of message integrity and nonrepudiation; also provides authentication and access control, preventing replay attacks
+        - **authentication header (AH)**: provides assurance of message integrity and nonrepudiation; also provides authentication and access control, preventing replay attacks; does not provide encryption; like an official authentication stamp, but it's not encrypted so anyone can read it
-        - ****encapsulating security payload (ESP)**: provides confidentiality and integrity of packet content; also encryption and limited authentication and preventing replay attacks (not to the degree of AH)
+        - **encapsulating security payload (ESP)**: provides encryption of the payload which provides confidentiality and integrity of packet content; works with tunnel or transport mode; provides limited authentication and preventing replay attacks (not to the degree of AH)
+    - **Internet Key Exchange (IKE)**: a standard protocol used to set up a secure and authenticated communication channel between two parties via a virtual private network (VPN); the protocol ensures security for VPN negotiation, remote host and network access

 - 4.1.4 Implications of multilayer protocols
     - TCP/IP is a multilayer protocol, and derives several associated benefits